WindyLab/FlyingToolbox/visual_sensing/README.md

     rosrun visual_sensing cali_camera
     ```

-- **`realsense`**: This node is used to obtain the relative distance information between the upper and lower MAVs.
+- **`realsense`**: This node is used to obtain the relative distance information between the upper and lower MAVs (see the figure below).
 Before using this node, first check and modify the parameters in line 580 of the `realsense.cc` file to ensure the file exists and the path is correct.
 Copy the calibration results from the previous step into this file.
 After running `catkin build`, use the following command to perform relative position estimation between the two MAVs.

   - Usage: